 Location: South Bell Street, Bellville

 Of course, you don’t want to go to jail.
 But there is an exception if it’s a museum.
 Right?
 Austin County Jail Museum is a castle people feared to get there in the past but are eager to visit today- this is a great example of dark tourism.
 The Romanesque Revival-styled red-brick building holds the history of Austin’s baddest inmates in the most exciting and exhibitionist way.
+What’s more, is that this location is easily reached by bus from Houston.

 20. Pemberton Castle